biotronika/multiZAP/README.md

 # multiZAP
-To compile code and upload in Arduino IDE to your device:
+To compile code and upload using Arduino IDE:
-1. Dowload all files into multiZAP folder (it must has that name).
+1. Download files and put all of them into multiZAP folder (it must has exactly that name).
 Copy also AD9850.h AD9850.cpp DS1803.h DS1803.cpp to multiZAP main folder.
 2. Open multiZAP.ino file in Arduino IDE.
 3. Install Keypad library in Arduino (Sketch->Include Library->Add ZIP.
 Library..., and point to right zip file).
 4. Install LiquidCrystal I2C library.